IoTThinks/EasyLoRaNode_Tracker/README.md

-# EasyLoRaNode_Tracker
+# EasyLoRaNode - Tracker
-A wearable LoRa node with battery
+A wearable LoRa node with battery with deepsleep less than 15uA.